atsmith6881/Innovation/READMEfinal.md

 /*
 The first tutorial "OOP: Part 1" it continues talking about methods and how to use gets and sets.
+It talks about calling the methods and returning a value.
+All of these concepts are a review as of now, and help greatly.
+Other basics this tutorial reviews are classes and objects, aka some of the most important concepts in programming.
+From objects the tutorial jumps to inheritance, which is also extremely important when making two classes that are similiar, or even a subclass of the other.
+The tutorial uses this syntax to create user capable applications.

+The second tutorial "OOP: Part 2" gets more into the application of the syntax as it uses boolean and conditional code to output the responses that are wanted.
+The tutorial goes through an order and how to use a check box, etc. to create the proper order summary.
+It extends into specific conditional statements like if-else and operators, such as ==, != > >=, etc. The tutorial finishes up with style and themes, and finally a reflection on the progress.
-It talks about */
+*/